islamibrahiem/nopcommerce-demo/README.md

 # nopcommerce-demo
-selenium framework project for nopcommerce-demo
+Selenium framework for nopcommerce-demo Website

 # using
        - JAVA